 Currently, researchers are making significant efforts to provide smooth omnidirectional video streaming with low latency, ensuring a satisfying viewing experience for users even under constrained network bandwidth.
-In the referenced study9, the content introduced a 3600 video streaming framework that adjusts bitrate according to the user's viewport.
-This approach incorporates the spatiotemporal rate-distortion properties of 3600 videos along with user navigation patterns.
-By analyzing user behavior to predict viewport transitions, the system adapts video quality accordingly, resulting in an enhanced quality of experience10.
-Another study11 proposes an optimized video streaming approach using a chunk download scheduling framework, which enables the adjustment of each parallel stream's quality based on current bandwidth availability and the probability of stream switching.
+In the referenced study, the content introduced a 360° video streaming framework that adjusts bitrate according to the user's viewport.
+This approach incorporates the spatiotemporal rate-distortion properties of 360° videos along with user navigation patterns.
+By analyzing user behavior to predict viewport transitions, the system adapts video quality accordingly, resulting in an enhanced quality of experience.
+Another study proposes an optimized video streaming approach using a chunk download scheduling framework, which enables the adjustment of each parallel stream's quality based on current bandwidth availability and the probability of stream switching.

-Several recent studies12-14 have addressed the challenges associated with multicasting/unicasting 3600 video to multiple mobile users, including large video data volumes, varying network conditions, limited bandwidth14 resources, and levels of user interaction.
-Paper14 presents a multi-quality multicast streaming approach for 3600 videos targeting multiple users via Time Division Multiple Access (TDMA).
+Several recent studies12-14 have addressed the challenges associated with multicasting/unicasting 360° video to multiple mobile users, including large video data volumes, varying network conditions, limited bandwidth resources, and levels of user interaction.
+Paper presents a multi-quality multicast streaming approach for 360° videos targeting multiple users via Time Division Multiple Access (TDMA).
 To enhance transmission efficiency, the authors propose dividing encoded tiles into several representations at varying quality levels, enabling optimized decisions on quality selection, time allocation, and power distribution.
-Meanwhile, in paper13, users are grouped into multiple multicast clusters, each assigned a specific quality representation to maximize perceived video quality.
-This approach ensures smooth playback quality of 3600 content while conserving energy without compromising visual fidelity.
-In paper12, the authors introduced an innovative cross-layer framework designed for streaming 3600 video to multiple users over cellular networks.
-At the content level, tiles are encoded into several layers using Scalable Video Coding.
+Meanwhile, in paper, users are grouped into multiple multicast clusters, each assigned a specific quality representation to maximize perceived video quality.
+This approach ensures smooth playback quality of 360° content while conserving energy without compromising visual fidelity.
+In paper, the authors introduced an innovative cross-layer framework designed for streaming 360° video to multiple users over cellular networks.
+At the content level, tiles are encoded into several layers using Scalable Video

+Coding.
 Meanwhile, at the transport level, these tile layers are transmitted to users through a combination of unicast and multicast modes (For reference, we refer to this method as Multi-Hyb).
-Paper15 introduced a scalable framework for live 360-degree video streaming via multicast.
-It includes a rate-distortion analysis to model the trade-off between video quality and bitrate, an optimization approach for allocating data rates to different spatial regions of the video, and a scalable representation of 3600 video data.
+Paper introduced a scalable framework for live 360-degree video streaming via multicast.
+It includes a rate-distortion analysis to model the trade-off between video quality and bitrate, an optimization approach for allocating data rates to different spatial regions of the video, and a scalable representation of 360° video data.
 In which, users are categorized into different classes based on their network bandwidth, with each layer corresponding to a multicast group receiving an identical set of tiles.
-In paper16, a multicast fusion approach is introduced for adaptive multi-user 3600 video streaming, aiming to maintain high quality of experience (QoE) in bandwidth-constrained scenarios.
-This solution allows for dynamic selection between multicast and unicast
+In paper, a multicast fusion approach is introduced for adaptive multi-user 360° video streaming, aiming to maintain high quality of experience (QoE) in bandwidth-constrained scenarios.
+This solution allows for dynamic selection between multicast and unicast modes, as well as bitrate adaptation for each cell based on the user's available bandwidth and field of view (FoV).

 Figure 2.
-System Architecture Overview
+System architecture overview.